-Amlodipine is also used to prevent chest pain caused by angina.
+Amlodipine is also used to prevent angina (chest pain caused by heart disease).

 This medicine is only available on prescription.
 It comes as tablets or as a liquid to swallow.